institution/mpskit/EXAMPLE.md

 	mpskit hag pack global.hag

 	# run Rex, start new game, point mouse at fuzzy dice
-	# you will text "Look at fuzzy dice" with f replaced
+	# you will see text "Look at fuzzy dice" with f replaced
 	# with your new letter